ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Testing

 Imagine that, instead of testing software code, your job was to be the inspector for a municipal bridge.
 The bridge is built and now it's your job to inspect it and decide whether or not to allow it to open to the public.
 Do you inspect every single bolt and rivet on the bridge?
-Doing so would probably give you high confidence the bridge was safe, but it would also take a long time and derail the mayor s plans to open the bridge next week.
+Doing so would probably give you high confidence the bridge was safe, but it would also take a long time and derail the mayor's plans to open the bridge next week.

 Another reasonable strategy would be to decide exactly which elements of the bridge are essential to meet the designated safety factor and test/ inspect those.
-Maybe that s only every other rivet, plus all the cables and structural concrete.
+Maybe that's only every other rivet, plus all the cables and structural concrete.

-Similarly, in software engineering testing, the goal isn't coverage for coverage s sake, but coverage that provides confidence that the software does what it is intended to do.
+Similarly, in software engineering testing, the goal isn't coverage for coverage's sake, but coverage that provides confidence that the software does what it is intended to do.

 Effective software testing is not always about 100 percent code coverage.
 The bar for a good software test suite is that it gives your team confidence that, when the build is green and all tests pass, the software is ready to be released to end users.
 That may mean 100 percent code coverage, or it may mean 30 percent code coverage.
 The exact number is up to you to determine and monitor, and that amount of effort may change over time if you find the tests are not providing the same confidence they once were (and, conversely, if you find you're overinvesting i.e., you're spending a lot of resources on a test suite, yet bugs are still making it out too often).